'The Time Has Come To Act': Boris Johnson Takes The Helm As U.K. Prime Minister

 Johnson said he has every faith that the U.K. would succeed in obtaining a "better deal" from the EU, adding that "the time has come to act — to take decisions, to give strong leadership, and to change this country for the better."

-His predecessor, May, resigned in May after failing to deliver Brexit, a process that's been fraught with massive obstacles both domestically and in EU negotiations in Brussels.
+His predecessor resigned in May after failing to deliver Brexit, a process that's been fraught with massive obstacles both domestically and in EU negotiations in Brussels.

 Johnson, who rose to fame as a newspaper correspondent whose dispatches from Brussels railed against the EU, has previously served as mayor of London.
-He was the U.K.'s foreign secretary under May, but he quit over disagreements about her handling of Brexit.
+He served as May's foreign secretary but quit over disagreements about her handling of Brexit.

 Before speaking to the public, Johnson had a private meeting at Buckingham Palace with Queen Elizabeth II, in an official ceremony where he took office.
 He now becomes the 14th prime minister to serve during the queen's reign.